SubalakshmiShanthosi/ProcessScheduling/README.md

     FIFO scheduling.
     Changing the scheduling - change the CPU Scheduling (SJF) - unwind packets find one with least execution time.
     Task code changed to have mean Execution Time.

+ #March 26 2019

+ Scheduling based on Shortest Job First (SJF)
+ Adding a new variable - priority - for Trucks and schedule based on priority Scheduling based on Round Robin Scheduling